20 doctoral (PhD) programmes in Technological, Natural, Social Sciences, Humanities, and Visual Arts.

 Students admitted to state-funded positions are exempted of tuition fee.

-Self-funded doctoral students pay the tuition fee (valid for those admitted in 2022):
+Self-funded doctoral students pay the tuition fee (will be announced in June):

 Students admitted to state-funded places of doctoral studies receive a scholarship of the amount established by the Government of the Republic of Lithuania during the period of studies.